Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 Parliamentary Joint Committee on Human Rights

-In Report no. 6 of 2024, the Parliamentary Joint Committee on Human Rights raised issue with proposed section 353L of the MRCA (inserted by item 10 of Schedule 3), specifically the offence provisions in relation to the operation of the Veterans’ Review Board.
+In Scrutiny Report no. 6 of 2024, the Parliamentary Joint Committee on Human Rights raised issue with proposed section 353L of the MRCA (inserted by item 10 of Schedule 3), specifically the offence provisions in relation to the operation of the Veterans’ Review Board.
 The committee considered this provision ‘engages and limits the rights to freedom of assembly and expression’ (p.
 13).
 The committee proposed amendments and recommended the Statement of Compatibility with Human Rights be revised (pp. 14–15).

 Key issues

-Changes to compensation and support for veterans
+Summary of main changes to compensation and support for veterans

 Schedules 1 and 2 of the Bill provide for the main changes to the veterans’ compensation schemes, including closing the VEA and DRCA to new compensation claims and adding enhancements to the MRCA.

-Table 2 sets out a summary of what the proposed changes are for each scheme and how existing recipients of compensation under these schemes may be affected.
+Table 3 sets out a summary of what the proposed changes are for each scheme and how existing recipients of compensation under these schemes may be affected.

 Table 3 Summary of proposed changes to veterans' compensation schemes